 Just then, a voice of displeasure emerges from the crowd as Selina Kyle (voiced by Jennifer Carpenter) expresses her disapproval on the city’s protection towards women.
 While Dent and Bullock retort with a bit of casual sexism, James tries to assure her that he and the police are doing all that they can to give them their safety.
 However, another one of the patrons gives her own stamp of complaints as Sister Leslie Thompkins (also voiced by Grey DeLisle-Griffin) says that Jack The Ripper is behind the slayings and hates how the police seems unwilling to help out these victims, since they’re mainly destitute women.

 Just then, their arguments gets interrupted by the arrival of Bruce Wayne.
 After he meets up with Sister Leslie, they walk with Gordon as Bruce mentions how he’s heard about the slayings while in Europe.
 After climbing onto the horse carriage, they head out as Leslie informs Wayne about Pamela (a former orphan of hers) and her recent murder.
 Bruce feels bad about it since he tells James that Leslie took him in as a child following his parents’ deaths and he’s been donating funds to the orphanage ever since.
 Afterwards, Wayne says that instead of the family manor, he moved into a townhouse before informing them that he’s busy tonight.

 That night, Batman oversees the streets from the rooftops as he notices Selena walking through the vacant roads and alleys.
 Just then, he spots Jack The Ripper pursuing her as he silently gives chase.

 Selena sees Jack following her as she runs into a slaughterhouse and makes her way upstairs.
-However, she came prepared as she takes out her whip and proceeds to defend herself.
+Fortunately, she came prepared as she takes out her whip and proceeds to defend herself.
 They tussle for a while before Jack gains the upper hand by grabbing the whip and pulling her in to deliver a punch.
 Afterwards, he uses her own weapon to strangle her.